owlchester/kanka-docs/docs/guides/dashboard.md

 ### Widget Filters

-You can filter entities displayed on the recently modified and random widget by providing a list of fields of the entity and values.
+You can filter entries displayed on the recently modified and random widget by providing a list of fields of the entry and values.
 For example, you can use `is_dead=1&type=NPC` to filter on dead characters of the NPC type.

-To make your life easier, when viewing a filtered list of entities, the filters will have a **copy to clipboard** button.
+To make your life easier, when viewing a filtered list of entries, the filters will have a **copy to clipboard** button.
 For example, when viewing the characters of the campaign, filter on the kind of characters you want to display, click the button, and past the result in the widget's **filter** field.

 ![Copy filters to the clipboard](img/dashboard-filters.png)